-Through the Fiscal Year 2019 Upper Connecticut Valley Hospital continued to pursue its mission assuring access to quality care.
+Through the Fiscal Year 2020 Upper Connecticut Valley Hospital continued to pursue its mission assuring access to quality care.
 We define quality care as: safe, effective, patient centered, timely, efficient and equitable.
-Thus, safety is the cornerstone of UCVH's quality care.
+Thus, safety is the cornerstone of UCVH's quality care, especially challenging this year.
+UCVH played a key role in the response to the Covid 19 pandemic and continues to be at the forefront of dealing with this crisis in our community.
 We believe that serving patient needs is best accomplished within a healthy, welcoming and thriving community; therefore, we serve our community by a coordinated effort with the other Affiliates of North Country Healthcare, members of local organizations, community agencies and governing authorities to improve and promote health, and our employees and volunteers by encouraging professional growth and supporting the achievement of their personal goals.